sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Duct Tape.*** This heavy-duty, airtight, water-resistant tape has a multitude of uses.
 You can use 3 feet for emergency repairs to clothing, containers, mechanical creatures, or armor, removing the broken condition for 1d8 days.
 However, if the user suffers a critical hit before the item can be properly repaired, or something else would impose the broken condition on the item, the item

 re-breaks and cannot be repaired with duct tape again until properly repaired.
 You can also use 6 feet of the tape and an action to restrain a medium-sized creature (as zip cuffs), 1 foot to blind a restrained creature until an action is spent to remove the tape, and 1 foot to render a restrained creature unable to speak until an action is spent to remove the tape.
-A restrained creatureís airway can also be covered with 1 foot of the tape, causing it to begin suffocating until an action is spent to remove the tape.
+A restrained creature√≠s airway can also be covered with 1 foot of the tape, causing it to begin suffocating until an action is spent to remove the tape.
 You can use 12 feet of the tape to secure a restrained creature to a chair or other stationary object, imposing disadvantage on checks to escape its restraints.

 ***Earplugs.*** These small, comfortable foam plugs fit into the ear canal of most humanoids.
 They grant advantage on saving throws to avoid being stunned or deafened by loud noises, but disadvantage on hearing-based Perception checks.

 ***Multitool.*** A small folding toolkit designed to be clipped to a pocket or carried in a pouch, a multitool usually has pliers, screwdrivers, and a knife blade at a minimum.
-You can use it for vehicle repair or in place of weaponsmith toolkits, but such checks suffer a ñ1d4 penalty and take twice as long.
+You can use it for vehicle repair or in place of weaponsmith toolkits, but such checks suffer a √±1d4 penalty and take twice as long.

-***Notebook.*** Notebooks of various shapes and sizes are still usefulóand inexpensiveóin the age of digital media.
+***Notebook.*** Notebooks of various shapes and sizes are still useful√≥and inexpensive√≥in the age of digital media.

 ***Pen.*** Available in a basic, extremely inexpensive variety and a version that works in zero gravity but costs much more, pens are the standard writing utensil of most Voidrunners.